dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 15: Januray 13, 2017 (friday the 13th!)

+**Today's Progress**: Finished Egghead.io React course / #Javascript30 lessons 9 and 10

+**Thoughts**: More fun w/ #Javascript30 going over Chrome DevTool tricks and multiple checkbox selecting w/ JS.
+Started using WakaTime plugin for Webstorm.
+It tracks time spent coding in the editor.
+3 hrs 7 mins today so far.
+May work more w/ my React/Redux project if Friday night gets dull.

 ###Day 14: Januray 12, 2017

 **Today's Progress**: Egghead.io Using React to Build Web Applications 13 - 19